daynix/daynix.github.io/_posts/2023-05-06-igb-developing-a-new-device-for-qemu-part-1-introduction.markdown

 for efficient isolation of virtual machines.
 This isolation is achieved by hardware-level L2 switching.

-In a conventional system, the hypervisor emulates a NIC for each VMs, and performs L2 switching at software-level to route packets to the appropriate VM.
+In a conventional system, the hypervisor emulates a NIC for each VMs and performs L2 switching at the software level to route packets to the appropriate VM.
 For example, the diagram below illustrates the case when VMs are receiving packets from an external host:

 {% comment %}